fecigindev/hammer-editor/README.md

-# hammer-editor
+# Hammer-editor
-ask me if you need something
+Ask me if you need something